ryan4orce/fullstackbootcamp/lab_manage_workloads/lab_manage_workloads.rst

   Note that the Power State column for that VM shows a green dot, indicating that the VM is powered on.

-Now let's power on the VM:

 Select the VM, and review the options available from the **Actions** drop-down menu.

 .. note::

-  See the list of available actions (Update, Delete, Clone, Launch Console, Power On, Pause/Suspend, Snapshot, Migrate, and so on).
+  See the list of available actions (Update, Delete, Clone, Launch Console, Power On, Pause/Suspend, Snapshot, Migrate, etc).

 Next let's open a console session: